Leo Tolstoy

 5

 If we search ourselves, we will almost always find the same sin that we are condemning someone else for.
-If, however, we do not recognize this same sin in ourselves, then all we have to do is search a little, and we will find worse.
+But if we do not recognize this same sin in ourselves, then all we have to do is search a little more, and we will find worse.

 A deep river will not be upset if a stone is thrown into it; a religious person who gets upset by insults is not a river, but a puddle.
 If misfortune strikes you, bear it such that, by forgiving others, you yourself deserve forgiveness.
 Let us remember that we will all return to dust, and be humble.
 Let us sprinkle our head with ashes before we turn to dust.